Advanced Mapping Functions

 "_uid":"0123-4567-8901-2345-6789"

-Extract gmail.com from "Bob <[email protected]>
+Extract gmail.com from "Bob <[email protected]>" or [email protected]

 {